fidelity/mabwiser/CONTRIBUTING.md

 * Documentation fixes
 * Feature requests and user stories (although we can't guarantee we'll get to all requests, it's helpful to know where we can improve)

+If you end up using our library in a project, give us a star on GitHub!

 Please note that we periodically fork upstream repos to stage contributions from Fidelity.
 We do not accept contributions against these forked repos, and request you make contributions against upstream projects directly.

 If you have any questions, please contact [opensource@fmr.com](mailto:opensource@fmr.com).